zion-l-interstice-mur-et-fleur-huile-sur-toile-60x

 Fragile Beauty at Jeu de Paume

-Through hundreds of snapshots from the collection of Elton John and his husband David Furnish (which includes over 7000), the Jeu de Paume presents a story of modern and human photography.
-Spanning five thematic sections, the exhibition will explore topics such as desire, fashion, celebrities, and photojournalism.
-Names like Robert Mapplethorpe, Irving Penn, Diane Arbus, and Herbert List decorate the walls, showcasing the singer and his partner’s passion for this medium that allows them to...to explore all the nuances of the human condition.
+Through hundreds of snapshots from the collection of Elton John and his partner David Furnish (which features over 7000 pieces), the Jeu de Paume tells us a story of modern and human photography.
+With five thematic sections, the exhibition will explore topics like desire, fashion, celebrities, and photojournalism.
+On the walls, famous names such as Robert Mapplethorpe, Irving Penn, Diane Arbus, and Herbert List showcase the singer and his partner's passion for this medium that allows them to...to explore all the subtleties of the human condition.

 Fragile Beauty.
 Photographs from the collection of Sir Elton John and David Furnish